Phil-CST-BCIT/Phil-Antony-docs/docs/configuration.md

 ---

 # Instructions
-To automate some Excel operations via Python, this guide is consisted of 3 tasks:
+To use Python to work with Excel, this guide is consisted of 3 tasks:
-* Installing Python
+* Installing Python 3.8.2 and Pycharm
 * Task 2
 * Task 3

-## Task 1 - Installing Python
+## Task 1 - Installing Python 3.8.2 and Pycharm
 Python will be doing most our work.
-We are going to
+We are going to download Python 3.8.2 and Pycharm.

 ### Task 1.1 - Downloading Python
 1. Go to Python download page: [Python](https://www.python.org/downloads/).